OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     alias load_mamba='source /var/scratch/$USER/mamba_installation/conda/etc/profile.d/conda.sh && source /var/scratch/$USER/mamba_installation/conda/etc/profile.d/mamba.sh && mamba activate base'
 ```

-It's good practise to add in some comment lines (lines starting with a #) above the commands to remind us what they do.
+It's good practice to add in some comment lines (lines starting with a #) above the commands to remind us what they do.

 Close and save your `.bash_aliases`.